 It was in this year that Rasma Āboltiņa began to attend, bringing her knitting skills and innovations.
 Her invention came into being along with a story about a vest.

 How did it all begin?
-The story according to Rasma Āboltiņa was that while she was working in bookkeeping at Austrumi, a young man wearing a patterned, knitted vest came into the office.
+The story, according to Rasma Āboltiņa, was that while she was working in bookkeeping at Austrumi, a young man wearing a patterned, knitted vest came into the office.
 When the vest opened, she could see that there was a pattern on the reverse side as well, not the usual strands of yarn.
 Rasma asked the man who had made the vest and he said that it was his mother but not to ask how she did it.
 Rasma asked him to take off the vest, and she studied it closely to understand the technique.

 Every one of Rasma Āboltiņa’s pairs of mittens was a work of mastery.
 The world was slower then, money was scarce, material even scarcer, but there was plenty of optimism, imagination, and creativity.
-Members of the Mazsalaca studio knitted mittens and socks, wove blankets, table cloths, towels, participated in many exhibitions and travelled to The Open-Air Museum’s annual fair every year.
+Members of the Mazsalaca studio knitted mittens and socks, wove blankets, table cloths, towels, participated in many exhibitions and travelled to the Open-Air Museum’s annual fair every year.
 These were true celebrations of craft!

 The 1990s were one of the most difficult periods for the people, as well as for folk art and culture, their collectives and leaders.
 People left the country in search of work and the collectives grew old.